|IT Based Tactics||✓|

 “Detectives were contacted by individuals via various online platforms and through their conversations, the individuals solicited to engage in sexual activity with the undercover detective, in exchange for money.”

-In September of 2020, the Washoe County Sheriff’s Office announced that as a result of a collaborative investigation by the Regional Sex Offender Notification Unit (RSONU) and Human Exploitation and Trafficking (HEAT) Unit detectives, a male sex buyer had been arrested.
+In September 2020, the Washoe County Sheriff’s Office announced that as a result of a collaborative investigation by the Regional Sex Offender Notification Unit (RSONU) and Human Exploitation and Trafficking (HEAT) Unit detectives, a male sex buyer had been arrested.
 The man was in custody at the Washoe County Sheriff’s Office Detention Facility and was charged with failing to register as a sex offender/failing to update address (NRS 179D.550), soliciting a child for prostitution (NRS 201.354.6A), encouraging a minor to be the subject of a sexual portrayal in a performance (NRS 200.710.2), facilitating sex trafficking where the victim is younger than 18 (NRS 201.301.2B), and first-degree attempted kidnapping (NRS 200.320).
 The man had previously been convicted of rape in New York in September of 2019.
 Detectives determined that he had been living in Reno since December 2019.
 The RSONU operates as a regional, multi-jurisdictional and collaborative entity to carry out the requirements of community notifications as set forth in Chapter 179D of the Nevada Revised Statutes.
 The RSONU’s jurisdictional boundaries encompass all of Washoe County, including the Cities of Reno and Sparks.
+In October, 2022, a former Reno police officer was arrested for solicitation of prostitution; the circumstances of the arrest were not initially reported to the public.

 Law Enforcement and Community Collaboration: